|Instead of buying canned coconut milk, make your own. It’s fast and easy, plus you know exactly what’s in it.|

 If you’re not using it right away, transfer this thick coconut milk into a glass container and refrigerate for up to 4 days.
 It will naturally separate; just shake or stir before using.
 Or you can use a spoon to remove the top layer, which is coconut cream, leaving the thinner coconut milk for other uses.

-As for the coconut itself, you have two options:
+For the remaining coconut pulp, you have two options: